 Autonomy is another topic of debate.
 Some believe self-driving technology will replace the Knowledge.
 Most drivers disagree.
 A computer can follow a map, but it cannot react to a sudden road closure in Camden with the same intuition as a human.

+The Mayor’s 2030 ULEZ-strict implications will likely force all cabs to be zero-emission.
 The trade remains resilient.
 Even with new apps, the black cab holds a specific place in the city.
 It is a tool designed for one specific purpose.

 Frequently asked questions